jimanaka/8080-emu/README.md

 # 8080-emu
-Emulator for the intel 8080 CPU
+Emulator for the intel 8080 CPU<br/>
 Main inspiration from (http://www.emulator101.com/)